ksaaskil/kimmosaaskilahti.fi/docs/blog/posts/2025-07-14-my-first-two-years-at-sanoma.md

 - This was a period of intense learning and moderate pressure.
 Luckily stakeholders understood what needed to be done and we got the chance to fix things properly
 - I learned a lot about Flink and prepared a presentation for the developer community about the 10 mistakes we made with Flink
 - TODO: Count the number of real-time analytics pull requests
+- Presentation about the new real-time analytics system

 ## New team